erivlis/graphinate/docs/introduction.md

 ### Why Graphs?

-A Graph is a powerful data structure, that can be used to model a wide range of problems.
+A Graph is a powerful data structure, which can be used to model a wide range of problems.
 Graphs are used in many fields, such as computer science, mathematics, physics, biology, social sciences and more.

 ### Why Graphinate?